• Skip to primary navigation

 Grooming needs

-If you plan to get a Great Dane, you need to offer proper care.
+You must offer proper care if you plan to get a Great Dane.
 Since they have thick, short coats, they require little brushing.
 But during spring and fall, they shed heavily.
 Their floppy ears require regular checks and cleaning.

 Common health problems for Great Danes include hip dysplasia, elbow hygroma, gastric dilatation, and dilated cardiomyopathy.

-It’s also essential to know Great Danes do not grow too fast and need a lot of food.
-Puppies need three meals per day.
-And adults eat up to 10 cups of food per day.
+It’s also essential to know that Great Danes do not grow too fast and do not need a lot of food.
+Puppies need three meals per day, and adults eat up to 10 cups of food per day.

 With a sweet disposition, Great Danes get along well with other pets and are incredibly loving.
 But they have a shorter lifespan and are expensive to maintain.